 "An average day is normally spent in the office, where I have meetings, do research on relevant content for the Pastoralist Knowledge Hub website as well as research on relevant topics to support upcoming events advocating for pastoralists."

 How my degree helped me get where I am today and advice to future students

 "My course was quite interesting – every day there was something new to learn.
 It prepared me for working in the development sector as I now currently apply the theoretical skills practically at work.
-I learnt some underlying/technical skills such as: situation and system analysis, proposal planning and monitoring and evaluation of projects; that I adapt to suit various situations in the field as the development sector is very unpredictable.
-Good writing skills which I developed from doing the assignments at NTU are also quite important, writing applies every day in the field through writing of proposals, concept notes and communications materials.
+I learnt some underlying/technical skills such as: situation and system analysis; proposal planning and monitoring; and evaluation of projects.
+I adapt these to suit various situations in the field as the development sector is very unpredictable.
+Good writing skills which I developed from doing the assignments at NTU are also quite important.
+Writing applies every day in the field through writing of proposals, concept notes and communications materials.
 At NTU I interacted and studied with students from various parts of the world, this gave me great exposure to a variety of different cultures.
 This international experience is quite key in the development sector, and it has allowed me to interact better with colleagues and build better networks in my career.

 "You should know what you want to do – what sector of the development field do you want to join.
 This is quite important because the development sector is quite broad, it will help you in narrowing down to organisations that focus on what you want to do.

 "Doing internships can help you gain new experiences, make new connections and see what interests you and what doesn’t if you are unsure of the sector of development you want to join.

 "NETWORK, NETWORK and NETWORK - don’t be afraid to go on informational interviews or grab a coffee with someone if you are interning somewhere.
 People are genuinely happy to talk to you, and it will provide you with more connections and opportunities to learn.